archanaraj-m/k8s/teamstasks/may21.md

 * In that create docker file and index.html
 * In that create ingress folder in that deployment.yml,service.yml
 * Next login to the docker instance(or cluster instance) clone my git k8s.
+# importent if any changes in my K8s in vcs(visual studio code)after git push, In my ubuntu git pull is madtory for pull the changes.
 ![preview](./k8s_images/k8s147.png)
 * After docker login create docker image in idity service``docker image build -t archanaraj/dummy-id-service:1.0.0 .``
 ![preview](./k8s_images/k8s148.png)